abbodi1406/BatUtil/W10UI/README.md

 5.3:
 - Fixed Flash update integration for 17763 (non-applicable editions will be skipped)

-- Fixed SSU integration for 16299 and later (previously it was always re-integrated even if pesent)
+- Fixed SSU integration for 16299 and later (previously it was always re-integrated even if present)

 - Implemented Debug Mode (for advanced users)